Lessons from Formally Verified Deployed Software Systems (Extended version): Discussion and lessons learned

 Some projects (Hyper-V, Amazon s2n, CoCon) report that formal verification revealed design defects or subtle bugs not detected by the regular quality assurance process.
 In the Lockheed-Martin C130J project, some errors that formal analysis could establish immediately, such as conditional initialization errors, might only have emerged after very extensive testing.
 The HACL* project further suggests that formal verification helps identify and verify potential optimizations.

 The entry cost for formal methods may seem prohibitive to some companies.
-The cost can, however, decrease dramatically for subsequent efforts.
-As noted in section \ref{penetration}, re-verification can be cheaper by an order of magnitude.

-Verified software can be reusable and employed as a reliable component in another verified project.
+Cost can, however, decrease dramatically for subsequent efforts.
+As noted in \ref{penetration}, re-verification can be cheaper by an order of magnitude.
+Verified software can be reusable and serve as a reliable component in another verified project.
 While we noted (\ref{penetration}) that more reuse is needed, we also saw notable successes in this area, such as the reuse of the CompCert compiler and its verification in VeriCert.